martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

     * I follow the one sentence per line approach which I came across several years ago when learning AsciiDoc(tor).
     See [https://asciidoctor.org/docs/asciidoc-recommended-practices/#one-sentence-per-line](https://asciidoctor.org/docs/asciidoc-recommended-practices/#one-sentence-per-line) for the reasoning behind this approach.

     * Most parts of this whole article I have written with Visual Studio Code, benefitting from its in-built Markdown support.
-To get the table of content created automically, I have added the extension "alanwalk.markdown-toc".
+    To get the table of content created automically, I have added the extension "huntertran.auto-markdown-toc" and use it with its default configuration.
     So, in case you would like to change something in the structure of this article, please consider using this extension as well to keep the toc consistent with the content.
  -->

 # Visual tips for system diagrams

 _Martin Leggewie, 2021-07-04_